aycaaksoy/aycaaksoy/README.md

 <h1 align="center">Hi 👋, I'm Ayça Aksoy</h1>
-<h3 align="center">A passionate developer who is interested in web development, data science, and chess 👀  </h3>
+<h3 align="center">A passionate developer who is interested in web development, data, and chess 👀  </h3>

 - 📫 How to reach me **aycaaksoy2000@gmail.com**